Kinvey/kinvey-cli/README.md

 * `app export`

     Exports to a file the specified app or the active one.
+Also exports the app environments and the app services in separate files in the corresponding 'environments' and 'services' directories

     * `--app <application>`